 The Web of Science stands out the most powerful and trusted citation database.
 It helps you connect ideas and advance scientific research across all fields and disciplines.
 This is made possible with best-in-class publication and citation data for confident discovery and assessment of journal articles.
 The Web of Science is also publisher-neutral, carefully-curated by a team of expert editors and consists of 19 different research databases.

-The Web of Science Core Collection™ is the single most authoritative source to find a research paper, discover top authors, and relevant journals.
+The Web of Science Core Collection™ is the single most authoritative source for how to find research articles, discover top authors, and relevant journals.
 It only includes journals that have met rigorous quality and impact criteria, and it captures billions of cited references from globally significant journals, books and proceedings (check out its coverage).
 Researchers and organizations use this research database regularly to track ideas across disciplines and time.

 Explore the Web of Science Core Collection

 We recommend spending time exploring the Core Collection specifically because its advanced citation network features are unparalleled.
 If you are looking to do an exhaustive search of a specific field, you might want to switch to one of the field-specific databases like MEDLINE and INSPEC.
 You can also select “All databases” from the drop-down box on the main search page.
 This will cover all research databases your institution subscribes to.
-You can learn more in our Quick Reference Guide, here, or try it out today.
+IF you are still unsure about where to find scholarly journal articles, you can learn more in our Quick Reference Guide, here, or try it out today.

 “We recommend spending time exploring the Core Collection specifically because its advanced citation network features are unparalleled.”

-A great deal of care and consideration is needed to find relevant and influential journal articles with your keyword search.
+A great deal of care and consideration is needed to find peer review articles for research.
+It starts with your keyword search.

 Your chosen keywords or search phrases cannot be too inclusive or limiting.
 They also require constant iteration as you become more familiar with your research field.
-Read our guide on search tips to learn more, which also gives you a solid introduction to two other facets of the keyword search: boolean operators and wildcards.
-You can also view our Quick Reference Guide to help get you started on the Web of Science today.
+Watch this video on search tips to learn more:

 It’s worth noting that a repeated keyword search in the same Web of Science database will retrieve almost identical results every time, save for newly-indexed research.
 Not all research databases do this.
 If you are conducting a literature review and require a reproducible keyword search, it is best to steer clear of certain databases.
 For example, a research database that lacks overall transparency or frequently changes its search algorithm may be detrimental to your research.